 |Figure 15.
 Various meteorites.
 Starting on the left, a stony meteorite, followed by a stony-iron, an iron meteorite and a sliced iron meteorite showing the Widmanstatten figures.|

 Meteorites have been floating around in space for so long that they contain material that originates from the time when the solar system formed, and they have not been altered significantly since their formations.
 Meteorites provide very important information about the early solar system, and the processes that went into the formation of the planets.
 Meteorites have a wide variety of minerals within them, and the requirements for the formation of those minerals (temperature, density, composition), help us understand the early solar system characteristics.
 Some of these minerals are very ordinary, like calcite, sulfur and pyrite (fool's gold), but things like diamonds (yes, real diamonds) have been found in meteorites.
 There are even some minerals that are found only in meteorites.
 Meteorites also help us determine the age of the solar system through the process of radioactive decay.
 There is even a group of meteorites discovered in Antarctica that are thought to be from Mars.
 How is that possible?
 It is possible that an impact in the past on Mars threw enough material up and away from Mars that it could have eventually made its way to the Earth.
 The main feature that distinguishes these meteorites from others is the amount of certain gases found in them, which is similar to the atmosphere of Mars in many respects.
+One meteorite from Mars has been found to contain a significant amount of water and formed at a time in the past when the surface of Mars had more water.
 A similar process has brought some pieces of the Moon to the Earth as well.

 How can you tell if you have a meteorite in your hand?
 For the stony ones it is difficult.
 Often the composition has to be analyzed extensively and they should be checked by someone who knows what they are looking for (geologist-chemist).
 In the case of iron meteorites, there are characteristic patterns in the metal that can be seen - Widmanstatten Figures.
 They are produced by the heating and cooling of the metal.
 They are very distinctive and not found in Earth rocks or metals.
 It also helps if you find your suspected meteorite in a place where there are not too many rocks.
 Places like Antarctica and large deserts are good places for meteorite hunting, though they are not very nice places to visit.